 Recognitions & Distinctions

-Best Lawyers in America (2008 – 2025): Corporate Law & Real Estate Law
+Recognized in The Best Lawyers in America® for Corporate Law and Real Estate Law (2008–2026)

 Representative Experience

-Served a lead M&A counsel for:
+Served as lead M&A counsel for:

 Lyondell Chemical in its $13 billion acquisition by Access Industries